Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 (3,)
 ```

 Through the above code,**a.shape**.
-Numpy think of 1 X 3 matrix as 3 X 1 matrix.
+Numpy thinks of 1 X 3 matrix as 3 X 1 column vector.

-**BUT** When you print **a** matrix, evne though it looks like 1 X 3 matrix.
+When you print **a** matrix, evne though output looks like 1 X 3 matrix.

-So Normally, When I implement **dot product**, I will have to think of it as 3 X 1 matrix or column vector in 3 dimensions.
+When you implement **dot product**, I will need to think of it as 3 X 1 matrix or column vector in 3 dimensions.

-**Also,** Numpy provides many function to create arrays :
+**Also,** Numpy provides many functions to create arrays :

 ```python
 >>> import numpy as np